akash-deepak-varma/Project-Task-Manager/README.md

 # Task Manager Web Application

-This is a Project Where i work on Backend of the Simple Browser Application(Task Manager) using using Node.js And Express.js.
+This is a project where I work on the backend of a simple browser application (Task Manager) using Node.js and Express.js.

 A simple web application for managing tasks, built with Node.js, Express.js, and MongoDB.